google/applied-machine-learning-intensive/amli/v2/content/01_what_is_ml/02_machine_learning_model_types/slides.md

 ex:
 estimate arrival time based on traffic and distance predict crop yield based on weather, time of year

+Also, logistic regression is a classification technique (with a binary target), and it can be confusing.
+But typically, when we say "regression" we mean predicting a continuous variable.
 -->

 ---